• Skip to primary navigation

 • Combine 1/2 cup flour (whatever gluten-free flour or gluten-free flour blend you like) and a scant 1/2 cup filtered water in a medium to large bowl.

-Whisk until smooth and cover the gluten free sourdough starter with a plate, leaving approximately 1/2" gap for air to circulate.
+Whisk until smooth and cover the gluten free sourdough starter with a cheesecloth or clean dishtowel to allow air to circulate but prevent particles from falling in.

 Set the bowl in a warm area where it will not be disturbed.
-A kitchen counter, pantry cabinet, or patio will all work.
+A kitchen counter, pantry cabinet, or patio can all be good options.

 • Wait 12-24 hours.